 There are a lot of cool pics of this trip in the FULL GALLERY .
 Please check it out.

-Keep an eye out for the third part in this series.
+Part 3 of the series is here!
 It was an amazing adventure going through many tunnels and over bridges on the huge grade that the trains had to climb.
 There is one tunnel that is curved so when you get to the middle of it you can see no light at the end of the tunnel.
 Thanks for reading!